SEEDGuard/SEVAL/src/tasks/code_completion/README.md

 . import numpy <EOL> json . dump ( open ) <EOL>
 ```

+## How To Test
+The test script for this evaluation is in the src/test/code_completion folder.
+To test, run the test.py script.
+The output produced should match the expected.txt file.

 ## Evaluation Metrics and Implementation
 Measured by comparing the predicted tokens against the actual tokens, and provides a percentage value indicating the accuracy of predictions.